simeon20/azure-webapp-mysql-vnet-integration/README.md

 Virtual Network (VNet): Provides private communication between app and database

-NSGs: Restrict MySQL access to only the Web App subnet (port 3306)
+NSGs: Restrict MySQL access to only the Web App subnet

 Public Internet Traffic: Only the Web App is exposed; the database is not directly accessible